barxilly/DiscordMinigamesBot/readme.md

 ## Commands

+- `/help` - Get a list of all commands and their descriptions.

 ### One Word Story

 - `/startstory` - Start a new one word story in whatever channel you are in.